I pushed the door open, a knot of nerves twisting in my gut.

 I tried to smile.
-I also tried to shove a shaking hand in my bag and remove my resume.
+I also tried to shove a shaking hand in my bag and remove my CV.

 “What do you want?” the guy growled as he flashed his less-than-patient gaze to my hand.

-I was still frantically searching for my resume.
+I was still frantically searching for my CV.
 “Ah, I… I was wondering if you had any work—”

-Heart sinking through my stomach, I brushed the dust off my resume, crammed it in my bag, and walked out of the shop.
+With my heart sinking through my stomach, I brushed the dust off my CV, crammed it in my bag, and walked out of the shop.